Zabanaa/nuddles/README.md

 Notice that we pass a `redirectUri` attribute to the config.
 It must match the redirect uri you set when creating the app on the foursquare developer's site.

-2. *Create an authorization link / button for your users*
+*Step 2: Create an authorization link / button for your users*

 ```javascript
 const authorizationUrl = client.auth_url
 // Render this url as a link / button in your front end app
 ```

-3. *Request an access token*
+*Step 3: Request an access token*

 Once your users click on the link and give your app authorization to use their account on their behalf, they will be redirected to your `redirectUri`.